yummacss/yummacss/README.md

 The Yumma CSS CLI provides several commands to help you work with your Yumma CSS files.

 > [!IMPORTANT]
-> Make sure you have a `yumma.config.js` file set up before running these commands.
+> Make sure you have a `yumma.config.mjs` file set up before running these commands.
 If you haven’t, run `npx yummacss init` first.

 ### Building styles